Creating a first scenario

 Sometimes you just want to quickly execute a custom action without all the hassle of creating a scenario for it and adding it to the scenario.

-Please click on the “Custom tasks” menu item on the left.
-You’ll see a list of custom tasks or you can create a new one using the “Add custom task” button in the top right corner.
+Please click on the “Custom actions” menu item on the left.
+You’ll see a list of custom actions or you can create a new one using the “Add custom task” button in the top right corner.

 After the task has been completed, if you click in the menu on the left on “History”, you’ll see a line with the description “Run task: ……”.
 Using the “details” button on the left, you can see the output of the task (if any).